-- Sudden loss of hair or extensive thinning can be observed in front and centre of scalp.
+- Sudden loss of hair or extensive thinning can be observed in the front and center of the scalp.

-- The hairline gradually moves backwards in ‘M’ shape
+- The hairline gradually moves backward in an ‘M’ shape

 - Regular abnormal loss of hair

-- However, there can be more into it but these are the most evident ones that maximum people with male pattern baldness suffer.
+- However, there can be more to it but these are the most evident ones that maximum people with male pattern baldness suffer.

 Grades of Male Pattern Baldness